Zero Curvature Condition for Quantum Criticality

+For any \(n < \dim \mathcal{H}\), the geometry of \(\mathcal{M}\) is obtained by projecting the \(\dim \mathcal{H}\)-dimensional simplex onto an \(n\)-dimensional subspace, resulting in a convex polytope.
+For example, when \(H_1\) and \(H_2\) commute in Eq.~\eqref{eq:H}, the corresponding QOS is a polygon.
+The Gaussian curvature \(\kappa\) of this polygon vanishes almost everywhere on the polygonal boundary, except at singular points where the boundary is non-differentiable.
+By contrast, for non-commuting operators, one typically observes a smooth, curved boundary.
+Therefore, the zero-curvature condition implies that the system near the critical point approximates an integrable limit, where the competing operators \(H_1\) and \(H_2\) are nearly commuting.

-Below we will apply our theory to several systems.
-One of the simplest examples of a quantum phase transition is perhaps the one-dimensional transverse field Ising model (TFIM) \cite{pfeuty1970one}, which is described by the Hamiltonian
+\textit{Examples.---} We now apply our theory to several representative systems.
+One of the simplest examples of a QPT is the one-dimensional transverse field Ising model (TFIM)~\cite{pfeuty1970one}, described by the Hamiltonian